Revised June 25, 2013

 LSI 1064e RAID Controller Mezzanine Cards Identification

 - LSI 1064e RAID controllers sold as spares by Cisco have the product ID and serial number labeled on the box.
 If you have product ID R2X0-ML002=, check the box and note the serial number for validation with the tool below.
-The following image illustrates product ID and serial number locations on the box label:
+This image illustrates product ID and serial number locations on the box label:

-- LSI 1064e RAID controller mezzanine cards installed in Cisco rack servers do not have an electronically identifiable serial number, so they must be physically inspected to determine the serial number.
+- LSI 1064e RAID controller mezzanine cards installed in Cisco rack servers do not have an electronically identifiable serial number, so they must be physically inspected in order to determine the serial number.
 This operation requires removal of the chassis cover.
 In order to reduce this disruptive activity as much as possible, you can check the chassis serial number to validate whether it was originally shipped with an affected LSI 1064e RAID controller.
 The mezzanine card must still be physically inspected, but a user can avoid opening a server unneccessarily by checking the chassis serial number first.
-The first step to check rack servers is to make sure it is one of these affected product IDs: N1K-C1010, R200-1120402W, R200-BUN-1, R200-BUN-2, R200-BUN-3, R200-BUN-4, R210-2121605W, R210-BUN-2, R210-STAND-CNFGW, UCS-SP2-C210V, or UCS-SP-C210E.
+The first step to check rack servers is to ensure it is one of these affected product IDs: N1K-C1010, R200-1120402W, R200-BUN-1, R200-BUN-2, R200-BUN-3, R200-BUN-4, R210-2121605W, R210-BUN-2, R210-STAND-CNFGW, UCS-SP2-C210V, or UCS-SP-C210E.

 - Method 1: Physically inspect the rack server.
 Product information is displayed on a sticker on the bottom of the unit.
 The serial number is also on a sticker placed on the left front mounting ear.

-- Method 2: Log in to the Cisco Integrated Management Controller (CIMC), and note serial number information displayed on the summary page (as shown in this image):
+- Method 2: Log in to the Cisco Integrated Management Controller (CIMC), and note the serial number information displayed on the summary page (as shown in this image):

 - Method 3: For systems integrated with UCS Manager (UCSM) environments, log in to UCS Manager, and navigate to Equipment > Rack-Mounts > rack server name.
 The product ID and serial number are displayed (as shown in this image):

-- Method 4: Server chassis product IDs and serial numbers can be retrieved via the command-line interface using these commands: scope chassis and show detail.
+- Method 4: Server chassis product IDs and serial numbers can be retrieved via the command-line interface with these commands: : scope chassis and show detail.
 For example:[servername]$ ssh server_address password: <password> servername# scope chassis servername /chassis # show detail Chassis: Power: on Serial Number: QCI140205ZZ Product Name: UCS C210 M2 PID : R210-2121605W UUID: F2A5E738-D8FE-DE11-76AE-8843E138ADA4 Locator LED: off Description: Power Restore Policy: power-off Power Delay Type: fixed Power Delay Value(sec): 0

 - Use the Cisco Rack Server Serial Number Validation Tool to check the rack server serial numbers to see if they were shipped with an affected LSI 1064e RAID controller.